sharetribe/flex-docs/src/docs/references/page-schema/index.md

                 "title": "Section call to action",
                 "type": "string",
                 "default": "none",
-                "description": "The action the user is prompted to take after viewing the section.", "oneOf": [
+                "description": "The action you want a user to take after viewing the section.", "oneOf": [
                   {
                     "$ref": "#/$defs/fieldType/none",